What Is Secure Payment Processing for MSPs?

 With FlexPoint, clients can pay via ACH in just a few clicks from a secure invoice link or within the portal.
 It’s easier for them, safer for both parties, and better for your bottom line.

-Make sure they understand your payment process end to end: where to pay, what legitimate invoices look like, and how you’ll communicate payment requests.
+Tip: Clear communication is the key to implementing secure payments.
+Make sure your clients understand your payment process end to end: where to pay, what legitimate invoices look like, and how you’ll communicate payment requests.
 For example, you should never ask clients to pay via a new link or account without verifying through multiple channels like a quick call or confirmation through your client portal.
 Some MSPs even establish a shared “code word” or passphrase for payment verification, adding another layer of trust to high-value transactions.

 The Bottom Line